Prepare your video for streaming with Segue: Abstract

 \section{Abstract}

 We identify new opportunities in video streaming, involving the joint consideration of offline video chunking and online rate adaptation.
-We observe that due to a video's complexity varying over time, certain parts are more likely to cause performance impairments during playback with a particular rate adaptation algorithm.
-To address this, we propose careful use of variable-length video segments, and augmentation of certain segments with additional bitrate tracks.
-The key novelty of \name is in making these decisions based on the video's time-varying complexity and the expected rate adaptation behavior over time.
+Due to a video's complexity varying over time, certain parts are more likely to cause performance impairments during playback with a particular rate adaptation algorithm.
+To address such an issue, we propose \name, which carefully uses variable-length video segments, and augment specific segments with additional bitrate tracks.
+The key novelty of our approach is in making such decisions based on the video's time-varying complexity and the expected rate adaptation behavior over time.
 We propose and implement several methods for such adaptation-aware chunking.
 Our results show that \name substantially reduces rebuffering and quality fluctuations, while maintaining video quality delivered; \name improves QoE by $9\%$ on average, and by $22\%$ in low-bandwidth conditions.
-Beyond our specific approach, we view our problem framing as a first step in a new thread on algorithmic and design innovation in video streaming, and leave the reader with several interesting open questions.
+Finally, we view our problem framing as a first step in a new thread on algorithmic and design innovation in video streaming, and leave the reader with several interesting open questions.